icm-dac/PKCalpha_CB/README.md

 # Cell Junction Analysis Pipeline

 ## Overview
-This Python-based image analysis pipeline is designed to analyze cellular junctions in microscopy images, particularly focusing on the detection and quantification of junctional proteins.
+This pipeline is designed to analyze cellular junctions in microscopy images, particularly focusing on the detection and quantification of junctional proteins.
 The pipeline processes paired images (a protein-of-interest channel and an Alexa channel) to identify cell boundaries, detect junctions, and measure their properties.

 ## Features
 - Automated detection of cell boundaries and junctions